coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 This chapter describes a set of tactics known as |SSR| originally designed to provide support for the so-called *small scale reflection* proof methodology.
-Despite the original purpose this set of tactics is of general interest and is available in Coq starting from version 8.7.
+Despite the original purpose, this set of tactics is of general interest and is available in Coq starting from version 8.7.

 |SSR| was developed independently of the tactics described in